 Every year, thousands of Dallas workers are injured on the job.
 Workplace accidents can have severe and extensive consequences for the injured worker and his or her entire family.
-Injured workers can incur expensive medical bills, loss of income, disability, and pain and suffering.
+A workplace injury can incur expensive medical bills, loss of income, disability, and pain and suffering.
 You may be entitled to compensation if you or your loved one have been injured in a workplace accident.

 If you have experienced a work-related injury in Dallas, the skilled attorneys at Rochelle McCullough can help you pursue the compensation you need and deserve.
 Discussing your case with an attorney is essential because you only have a limited time to file a compensation claim.
-Contact Rochelle McCullough today to schedule a free case evaluation and learn more about how our Dallas attorneys can help you pursue the justice you deserve.
+Contact Rochelle McCullough today to schedule a free case evaluation and learn more about how our Dallas attorneys can help you with workers’ compensation and how to pursue the justice you deserve.

 Workplace Accidents Can Happen Anywhere